dfdao/game/eth/README.md

 in your terminal.

-Then put the contract addresses into the templates and codgen thegraph files `yarn subgraph:template:prod`
+Then put the contract addresses into the templates and codgen thegraph files `npm run subgraph:template:prod`

 Finally ask them to start the indexing
-`yarn subgraph:deploy:prod yourloginname/graphname`
+`npm run subgraph:deploy:prod -- yourloginname/graphname`

 ## local development

-To run a local copy of thegraph make sure docker is installed and then run `yarn start --subgraph df` OR if you already have your contracts deployed and running run `yarn hardhat:dev subgraph:deploy --name df` and find your local hosted explorer at `http://localhost:8000/subgraphs/name/df`
+To run a local copy of thegraph make sure docker is installed and then run `npm start -- --subgraph df` OR if you already have your contracts deployed and running run `npm run subgraph:deploy:dev` and find your local hosted explorer at `http://localhost:8000/subgraphs/name/df`